 Meat texture with a question mark in it

 About 1 in 10 people in the United States have diabetes, and up to 95% of them have type 2 diabetes.
-This condition stems from having levels of blood sugar that are too high.
-Over time, it can lead to heart disease, vision problems, and more.1
+This condition occurs when blood sugar levels stay too high.
+Over time, high blood sugar can lead to heart disease, vision problems, and more.1

 register here